MarvinHauke/myDotfiles/README.md

 # myDotfiles

-## this is a repository for my personel confgfiles.
+## Overview

-### It is configuered as a git bare repo to make it easier to move to new machines.
+It is configuered as a git bare repo to make it easier to move to new machines.
-### For details how to clone this Repo to your machine take a look at the following artikel: [git bare repo for dotfiles](https://www.atlassian.com/git/tutorials/dotfiles "go to the artikel")
+For details how to clone this Repo to your machine take a look at the following artikel: [git bare repo for dotfiles](https://www.atlassian.com/git/tutorials/dotfiles "go to the artikel")

-Bash:

-- .bashrc
-- .bash_profile
-- .zshrc
-- .bash_aliases

-Vim:
+### Vim:

-- .nvimrc
-- .vimrc

-Snipets:

-It also contains some basic concepts for shellscripting aswell, like if statements and for loops.

-Misc:

-- README.md

-## Technologies

-Bash
+you can find all related vim files in the following directory

+'''bash
+~/.config/nvim/
+'''
+it contains:
+- init.lua for loading Lazy and initializing nvim
+- lua/Plugins with the plugins I use
+- ftplugins for filetype plugin configuration

+### Zsh:
+'''bash
+~/.zshrc
+'''
+it contains:
+- aliases I use for often use paths
+- functions I use for often use commands

+### Starship:
+'''bash
+~/.config/starship/starship.toml
+'''
+this contains my configured prompt

+### Ghostty:
+'''bash
+~/.config/ghostty/conf
+'''
+this contains my configured ghostty